What Are Microbicides?

 Why ARV-based microbicides?

-Recent research shows that the same types of antiretroviral (ARV) drugs already being used successfully to treat HIV/AIDS may also offer protection against HIV.
+Research shows that the same types of antiretroviral (ARV) drugs already being used successfully to treat HIV/AIDS can offer protection against HIV when used consistently.

 What forms will ARV-based microbicides take?

-They would take many forms which women could use easily and discreetly, including sustained-release rings that could provide protection for a month at a time and vaginal gels used around the time of sex.
-Learn more about developing products that meet women’s preferences.
+They would take many forms that women could use easily and discreetly, including sustained-release rings that could provide protection for a month or longer and single-use tablets and films.
+Learn more about developing woman-centered products.

 How will they be used?